dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-unit-testing.md

 # Running .NET Core Unit Tests with Docker

 You can run unit tests in Docker with either `docker build` or `docker run`.
-These instructions are based on the [dotnetapp](README.md) sample.
+These instructions are based on the [.NET Core Docker Sample](README.md).

 ## Run unit tests as part of `docker build`